Hydeo/SyncVR-Fibonacci-pgp/README.md

 Front Url : https://syncvr-fibonacci-pgp.web.app/index.js

+Note : The result of the Fibonaci sequence is appened at the bottom of the page after clicking on "compute".

 ## Requirements
 This exercice is based on the Fibonacci Sequence.
 The objectives are :
 - Provide a REST endpoint allowing to GET the N-th element in the sequence and save this query in a history.